abdelrahmanrafaat/schema-to-code/README.md

 # schema-to-code

-Laravel Packages for Converting Relatinal Database schema with a predefined syntax To code (Models & Migrations)
+Laravel Packages for Converting Relational Database schema with a predefined syntax To code (Models & Migrations)

 ---
 ### Package Use-cases